yixindu1573/Caffe-Installation-Ubuntu-16.04-cuda-9.0-cudnn-v7/README.md

       sudo add-apt-repository ppa:graphics-drivers/ppa
       sudo apt-get update
-      sudo apt-get install nvidia-384 (check the number on NVIDIA website, and change it to fit your GPU)
+      sudo apt-get install nvidia-384 (check the gpu drive number on NVIDIA website, and change it to fit your GPU.
+E.x., 384 is for Titan X)
       sudo shutdown -r now